-Attendance to all labs and submission of lab work (write-up and Logger Pro files) for each experiment are required as a passing condition for this course.
-Note that you can only attend the lab section that you are registered in.
-If you have a documented reason for missing a laboratory session, you must contact the Lab Coordinator immediately.
+Attendance to each lab and submission of lab work for each experiment is required as a passing condition for each experiment.
+If you have a documented reason for missing a laboratory session, you must contact the lab supervisor immediately.
 A make-up session may be arranged in these cases.
 If you do not have valid justification, you will not be permitted to take a makeup session, and you will receive a mark of zero for that experiment.